openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 > the Model Optimizer pipeline which initially had a hardcoded order of transformations.

 #### Front Phase Transformations <a name="front-phase-transformations"></a>
-There are several types of front phase transformations:
+There are several types of a front phase transformation:

 1. [Pattern-Defined Front Phase Transformations](#pattern-defined-front-phase-transformations) triggered for each sub-graph of the original graph isomorphic to the specified pattern.
-2. [Specific Operation Front Phase Transformations](#specific-operation-front-phase-transformations) triggered for the node with specific `op` attribute value.
+2. [Specific Operation Front Phase Transformations](#specific-operation-front-phase-transformations) triggered for the node with a specific `op` attribute value.
 3. [Generic Front Phase Transformations](#generic-front-phase-transformations).
-4. Manually enabled transformation defined with a JSON configuration file (for TensorFlow\*, ONNX\* and MXNet\* models only) specified using `--transformations_config` command line parameter:
+4. Manually enabled transformation defined with a JSON configuration file (for TensorFlow\*, ONNX\* and MXNet\* models only) specified using the `--transformations_config` command line parameter:
     1. [Node Name Pattern Front Phase Transformations](#node-name-pattern-front-phase-transformation).
     2. [Front Phase Transformations Using Start and End Points](#start-end-points-front-phase-transformations).
     3. [Generic Front Phase Transformations Enabled with Transformations Configuration File](#generic-transformations-config-front-phase-transformations).